madprops/airc/README.md

 ---

-Changes to config properties are saved in `config.user.json`.
+Changes to any config are saved in `config.user.json`.

+`config.json` is left intact.

 ---